w3f/polkadot-wiki/docs/learn/how-to/ledger-kusama-app.md

 !!!info "Related concepts"
     For the underlying concepts, see [Ledger](../../general/ledger.md).

-_The Polkadot Ledger app can interact with any compatible Substrate-based network since version 100.0.0.
+_The Polkadot Ledger app can interact with any compatible Polkadot SDK-based network since version 100.0.0.
 That means you can now use the Polkadot app to sign from its account on multiple networks, including Kusama, and not just on Polkadot._

 * * *